-Because we’re camping in our car, we haven’t bothered to buy new sleeping bags.
+Because we’re camping in our car, we haven’t bothered to buy new sleeping bags or pillows.
 (We donated our old ones to a homeless shelter last winter.)
 We’ll just use our regular bedding for now.

 Another super important item for bedtime is a good headlamp or torch.
-They’re great for reading, finding your PJs and avoiding animals on your way to the toilet.
+They’re great for reading, finding your PJs, illuminating your path to the bathroom, and avoiding animals on your way.
 I jest not.

 When we went on our van dwelling test weekend I narrowly missed walking into a grazing horse on my way to the ablution block.
 I’m not sure who got the bigger fright.

-For Sporty and I, being able to make coffee first thing is as important as having somewhere comfy to sleep with someone you enjoy being with.
+For Sporty and I, being able to make coffee welcome the morning dew is as important as having somewhere comfy to sleep with someone you enjoy being with.

 They’re super cute and compact, but you still need boiling water.
 Just sayin’.

-We opted for a small gas canister, cooker top and pot.
+- We opted for a small camping stove and pot.
 This way we can boil water for coffee (which we brew in a glass jar and pour through a small strainer) and cook our food.